m-mahadi/frontier-ai-365/logs/daily-progress.md

 * **The "Hard Mode" Milestone:** During the semester break (starting Dec 27), I will return to this project.
 My goal is to implement the entire calculus and linear algebra chain from a blank file with zero assistance.
 * **Mastery Focus:** Understanding the "why" behind every partial derivative is a non-negotiable step in my journey toward mastering LLM foundations and RAG architectures.

+## Warmup Day 2: Dec 22, 2025
+**Focus:** The Engine of Learning & The Architecture of Intelligence

+### Today's Progress
+* **The Optimization Engine:** Completed **3Blue1Brown's** Deep Learning Chapters 2–4.
+    * **Gradient Descent:** Visualized the "cost landscape" and understood the negative gradient as the direction of steepest descent to minimize error.
+    * **Backpropagation (Intuition & Calculus):** Deconstructed how the network "assigns blame" for errors by propagating nudges backward through the layers using the Chain Rule.
+* **The Transformer Breakthrough:** Completed Chapters 5–6 on LLM internals.
+    * **Embeddings:** Explored how semantic meaning is mapped into high-dimensional vector space.
+    * **Self-Attention Mechanism:** Understood the step-by-step logic of how words update their meanings based on context using Queries (Q), Keys (K), and Values (V).

+### Key Insights
+* **The Gradient as a Compass:** Realized that in a multi-thousand-dimensional space (like my MNIST model), the gradient is the only reliable way to navigate.
+It doesn't find the global best solution, but it effectively finds a "good enough" local minimum.
+* **Recursive Attribution:** Backpropagation is essentially the mathematical implementation of "Error Attribution."
+It tracks how sensitive the final cost is to every single weight and bias in the early layers, allowing for precise, simultaneous updates across the entire architecture.
+* **Dynamic Context:** In Transformers, the attention mechanism is what makes LLMs "smart."
+Unlike fixed word-to-vector mappings, Attention allows the word "bank" to literally change its mathematical value based on whether the query finds the key "river" or the key "money."

+### 🏁 Status
+* **Current Mode:** Warmup / NSU Exam Preparation (Focus: Finals).
+* **Official Kickoff:** Dec 27th.